openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 # Advanced: Unsupported devices

 Newer devices may not yet be supported.
-However, many devices share large similarties with existing devices.
+However, many devices share large similarities with existing devices.
 The binding allows to try/test if your new device is working with database files of older devices as well.
 For this, first remove your unsupported thing.
 Manually add a miio:basic thing.
 Besides the regular configuration (like ip address, token) the modelId needs to be provided.